Skip to main content

 factRef: catalog:default/entity_descriptor

-path: $.metadata.annotations[pagerduty.com/integration-key]
+path: $.metadata.annotations['pagerduty.com/integration-key']

 operator: matches